 Because the folder hierarchy in a large portal can become extensive and possibly overwhelming, the tree is never shown in its entirety.
-The navigation portlet always displays a selection of branches from the website, beginning with the parent folder at hand.
+The navigation portlet always displays only part of the website, beginning with the parent folder at hand.
 The selection always contains the currently viewed item.

-By default, branch selections such as these will always begin with a folder which exists in the root folder of the website.
+By default, the tree display always begins with a folder which exists in the root folder of the website.
 In this way, the navigation portlet provides a counterpart to the main navigation tabs.
 Whether the respective folder also appears among the navigation tabs or not depends upon how your website had been configured.